 (The Tower of Babel: Cuneiform in the Fertile Crescent, 3100-500 BCE - literatureandhistory.com/index.php/episode-001-the-tower-of-babel).

-The Christian rejection of the polytheistic Ancient world was based on the Jewish rejection -- a blanket rejection that applied to the religions of the Egyptians, Assyrians, Canaanites, and especially Babylonians.
+The Christian rejection of the polytheistic Ancient world was based on the Jewish rejection — a blanket rejection that applied to the religions of the Egyptians, Assyrians, Canaanites, and especially Babylonians.
 Indeed, for Christians, Babylon became a byword for blasphemy, corruption, and abomination.
-In the Book of Revelation, Saint John of Patmos writes of a woman "arrayed in purple and scarlet colour, and decked with gold and precious stones and pearls, having a golden cup in her hand full of abominations and filthiness of her fornication: And upon her forehead was a name written, MYSTERY, BABYLON THE GREAT, THE MOTHER OF HARLOTS AND ABOMINATIONS OF THE EARTH."
+In the Book of Revelation, Saint John of Patmos writes of a woman who is

 Despite Jewish antipathy to Assyria and Babylon, key aspects of Jewish language, law, and narrative appear to come from the polytheistic civilizations of Mesopotamia.
-I'd add the following subterranean, parenthetical flow-lines to what appears to be a blunt break between polytheistic Mesopotamia and monotheistic Judaism:
+I'd add the following obscure, subterranean flow-lines to what appears to be a clean break between polytheistic Mesopotamia and monotheistic Judaism:

 Polytheism: Sumer to Rome ||

-Jews and Christians didn't acknowledge their Mesopotamian heritage -- represented by the slanting lines above -- for a number of reasons.
-Among these, the alphabet they inherited from Phoenician and Aramaic was radically different from the cuneiform used in the four major previous Mesopotamian civilizations -- Sumer, Akkad, Babylon, and Assyria.
+Jews and Christians didn't acknowledge their Mesopotamian heritage (represented by the slanting lines above) for a number of reasons.
+Among these, the alphabet they inherited from Phoenician and Aramaic was radically different from the cuneiform used in the four major previous Mesopotamian civilizations — in chronological order, Sumer, Akkad, Babylon, and Assyria.

 In Babylon: Mesopotamia and the Birth of Civilization (2010), Paul Kriwaczek notes the enormous impact of this shift from cuneiform to alphabet:

-Cuneiform was used for commerce, mathematics, religion, astronomy, and literature for about three thousand years, yet it was out of use by the end of the Classical Age.
+Cuneiform was used for commerce, mathematics, religion, astronomy, and literature for about three thousand years, yet it was forgotten by the end of the Classical Age.
 As a result, the Judeo-Christian version of history wasn't directly contested by Mesopotamian sources.
 It was only in the middle of the 19th Century that Europeans deciphered cuneiform.
-Most of the texts we have today still haven't been deciphered.
+Most of the extant texts still haven't been deciphered.
 There are at least a half million tablets, most of them in the British Museum and the Louvre (also Berlin, Istanbul, Bagdad and Yale).

-It's possible that even if the Jews could understand (or had translations of) earlier Mesopotamian texts, they wouldn't be that interested in them.
-Mesopotamia -- in particular the Neo-Babylonian Empire (626-539 BC) -- was a polytheistic threat to their monotheistic religion, a cultural threat to their tribal culture, and a military threat to their struggling nation.
+It's possible that even if the Jews had understand (or had translations of) earlier Mesopotamian texts, they wouldn't have been interested in them.
+Mesopotamia, and in particular the Neo-Babylonian Empire (626-539 BC), was a polytheistic threat to their monotheistic religion, a cultural threat to their tribal culture, and a military threat to their struggling nation.

 Although one wouldn't know it by the biblical accounts, Babylon under Nebuchadnezzar II was a marvel of cosmopolitan life.
 It was a large and prosperous urban conglomeration with canals and prosperous surrounding lands.
 The arts and sciences flourished.
 Visually, it was stunning: it had a stone bridge over the Euphrates, a temple to Ishtar and the enormous ziggurat of Etemenanki, dedicated to the supreme god Marduk.

 Yet Jewish writers saw Babylon through a very particular lens.
 One sees their deep antipathy in the prophecies of Jeremiah.
 According to tradition, Jeremiah began his ministry in 626 BC and foresaw the destruction of their Babylonian persecutors at the hands of the Medes and Persians.
-Here, the richness of Babylon is seen in terms of waywardness, drunkenness, madness, and monstrosity -- worthy only to be razed to the ground:
+Here, the richness of Babylon is seen in terms of waywardness, drunkenness, madness, and monstrosity.
+Babylon is only worthy of being razed to the ground:

 This antagonism is at its most poetic in the New Testaments's Book of Revelation, written by the mysterious 'John' of the late first century AD.
-Revelation picks up -- in a hallucinogenic, apocalyptic way -- many of the motifs in the Old Testament.
+Revelation picks up, with hallucinogenic, apocalyptic splendour, many of the motifs in the Old Testament.
 Here, Babylon the Great becomes the Whore of Babylon, an elaborate metaphor for abomination: